 Extending the EU Blue Card

 It should be noted that the EU Blue Card is intended as a temporary residence permit.
-It is valid for four years, or in cases where the duration of the employment contract is shorter than that period, it is issued for the term of that employment contract plus three months.
+It is valid for four years, or in cases where the employment contract is shorter than that period; it is issued for the term of that employment contract plus three months.
 These three months allow its holder to seek alternative employment if they wish to continue living in Germany.
-Also, the applicant can extend the EU Blue Card if the requirements are met, and the application is made appropriately.
+Also, the applicant can extend the EU Blue Card if the requirements are met and the application is made appropriately.

-For EU Blue Cardholders looking to make Germany their home, they can gain permanent residence after 33 months (or 21 months in cases where they have the required B1 standard of German).
+EU Blue Cardholders looking to make Germany their home can gain permanent residence after 33 months (or 21 months in cases where they have the required B1 standard of German).
 Once again, this must be applied for, and the application must meet the requirements for permanent residency.
-If you require assistance with the application, don’t hesitate to contact our legal team for specialised aid.
+If you need assistance with the application, please do not hesitate to contact our legal team for specialised assistance.

 Applying for the EU Blue Card